iter8-tools/mlops/README.md

 ### D) Deploy a model version on a kubernetes cluster with Istio
 This step assumes you have a kubernetes cluster accessible through `kubectl` and you have installed [Istio](https://istio.io) on this cluster.

-1. `kubectl apply -f baseline.yaml`
-2. `kubectl apply -f gateway.yaml`
+1. `make deploy`

-Step D.1 deploys version v1 of the model on your kubernetes cluster with Istio.
-Step D.2 exposes it outside the cluster so that it can receive prediction requests.
-You can deploy other versions by changing the image within `baseline.yaml`.
+This command deploys version v1 of the model on your kubernetes cluster with Istio, and subsequently exposes it outside the cluster so that it can receive prediction requests.
+You can deploy other versions by changing the image used within `baseline.yaml`.